Distribution-Free Stochastic Analysis and Robust Multilevel Vector Field Anomaly Detection: Vector field Karhunen-Lo e ve

 \end{enumerate} \end{definition}

-From the properties of Bochner integrals (see \cite{Light1985,Harbrecht2016}) we have that \corb{$\eset{v(\bx,\omega)} \in L^{2}(U;\R^q)$} and that the covariance function $\Cov(v_i(\bx,\omega),v_j(\by,\omega)) \in L^{2}(U \times U)$ for all $i,j = 1,\dots q$.
-Thus $\Cov(\bv(\bx,\omega),\bv(\by,\omega)) \in L^{2}(U \times U;\R^{q \times q})$, where the space $L^{2}(U \times U;\R^{q \times q})$ is equipped with the inner product
+From the properties of Bochner integrals (see \cite{Light1985,Harbrecht2016}) we have that \corb{$\eset{v(\bx,\omega)} \in L^{2}(U;\R^{d})$} and that the covariance function $\Cov(v_i(\bx,\omega),$ $v_j(\by,\omega)) \in L^{2}(U \times U)$ for all $i,j = 1,\dots d$.
+Thus $\Cov(\bv(\bx,\omega),\bv(\by,\omega)) \in L^{2}(U \times U;\R^{q \times q})$, where the space $L^{2}(U \times U;\R^{d \times d})$ is equipped with the inner product

-for all $\bA, \bB \in L^{2}(U \times U;\R^{q \times q})$, where $\oone$ is a $q$ dimensional vector with all entries equal to one and $\bA \bullet \bB$ corresponds to the Hadamard product of $\bA$ and $\bB$.
+for all $\bA, \bB \in L^{2}(U \times U;\R^{d \times d})$, where $\oone$ is a $d$ dimensional vector with all entries equal to one and $\bA \bullet \bB$ corresponds to the Hadamard product of $\bA$ and $\bB$.

-Although Karhunen-Lo\`{e}ve expansions are well understood for the scalar case, rigorous proofs and studies of optimality properties for the vector field case have been somewhat sparse.
+Although Karhunen-Lo\`{e}ve expansions are well understood for the scalar case, rigorous proofs and studies of existence and optimality properties for the vector field case have been somewhat sparse.
 Despite the popularity of the KL expansion and its multiple references, a rigorous existence and optimality proof for the vector field case could not be found except for the detailed analysis in \cite{Schwab2006}, in the context of tensor products.
-Suppose that $H,S$ are separable Hilbert spaces with the inner products $(\cdot,\cdot)_{H}$ and $(\cdot,\cdot)_{S}$ respectively.
-Any element $f \in H \otimes S$ can be written as a convergent series of the form $f = \sum_{k \in \bbN} f_k \otimes s_k$ with the associated correlation $C_f := \sum_{k \in \bbN} f_k \otimes f_k$.
-From Theorem 2.3 in \cite{Schwab2006} there is a one-to-one correspondence between $C_f$ and positive definite trace class operators in $\mcC_f$ in $H$.
-From the spectral expansion of $\mcC_f$, Theorems 2.5 and 2.7 then show the existence of the KL expansion and the corresponding optimality properties.
+However, the application of this approach is not trivial and requires careful treatment.
+We need to construct the explicit tensor product on the appropriate Hilbert subspaces and show that $L^{2}_{\bbP}(\Omega;L^{2}(U;\R^{d}))$ is isomorphic to $L^{2}(U;\R^{d}) \otimes L^{2}_{\bbP}(\Omega)$.
+The details are described in Appendix \ref{appn}.